 The project achieved financial closure in April 2009.
 The lenders for the project are a consortium of banks/Financial Institutions led by State Bank of India, the country's largest bank.
 The lending has been done on a project finance basis and with an estimated project cost of over Rs.
 27,000 crores (US$ 4.2 billion) with a debt-equity ratio of 70:30, this making it the largest debt on project finance basis across industries in India.

 What is even more commendable is that Sasan was the first ever integrated-power cum coal mine project.
 Also, the economic environment when the financial closure was achieved was particularly challenging considering that the world was just about starting to recover from the global financial crisis.
 It is therefore not surprising that the financial closure for Sasan was awarded Euromoney’s best project financing deal of the year.

-Power generated from the project would be sold to 14 procurers in seven states in the country (Madhya Pradesh, Punjab, Uttar Pradesh, Delhi, Haryana, Rajasthan and Uttarakhand) at a levelized tariff of Rs.
+Power generated from the project is being sold to 14 procurers in seven states in the country (Madhya Pradesh, Punjab, Uttar Pradesh, Delhi, Haryana, Rajasthan and Uttarakhand) at a levelized tariff of Rs.
 1.196/kwh (Kilo Watt Hour).
 The low tariff of the project is primarily because of the low cost of generation due to economies of scale, its pit head location and captive mines resulting in better cost control and low financing costs through better financial planning.
 Further, the project will be employing the advanced ‘super-critical’ technology for its power plant.
 This results in higher operating efficiencies and also reduces the emissions thereby making it an environment friendly technology.

 The project team at Sasan is a blend of experience and youth.
 Many members of the team have rich experience in building power plants in India.
-Other than the employees of the company, the execution team comprises of employees of vendors and other contractors.
+Other than the employees of the company, the execution team comprises of employees of vendors and other contractors